June 7, 2022

 First aid, CPR and non-violent crisis intervention training is preferred.
 Fluency in English is required; Inuktitut language skills are a definite asset.

 An acceptable combination of related education and experience may be considered.

-A vulnerable sector check with results that are acceptable to TI is required as well as a valid driver’s licence and acceptable driver’s abstract.
+A vulnerable sector check with results that are acceptable to TI is required as well as a valid driver’s license and acceptable driver’s abstract.